 8:30 -Explore Social Thinking as a "meaning maker" and it's ties to executive functioning, social attention and cognitive flexibility.
 Review the basic idea of Social Thinking Vocabulary and how to share this broadly through You Are a Social Detective!

 10:15 - Break & Exhibitor Meet & Greet

-10:45 - Connect the teachings of Social Detective and Superflex to the State Educational Standards by exploring the social academic connection. information on emotional dysregulation and Superflex's teachings.
+10:45 - Connect the teachings of Social Detective and Superflex to educational standards by exploring the social academic connection, information on emotional dysregulation and Superflex's teachings.

 12:15 - Break for Lunch